Ferroin/Roll35/README.md

 You can see interactive help by running `/r35 help`

-Commands, including the prefix, are case insensitive.
+Commands, including the prefix, are case-insensitive.

 If the command prefix is not correct, then the bot will not respond at all.